React Native End-to-End Testing with Detox

 detox init -r jest

-This command will generate some files:
+This will generate the following configuration files:

 {